netsec-ethz/scion-tutorials/content/config/create_as.md

     If you are in a network behind a NAT (the public IP and local IP are different), fill the `Public IP Address` field with the public IP and the `Bind IP Address` field with the local IP address.

-    !!!
-Note
+{% include alert type="note" content="
 Currently, IPv6 cannot be used.
 Even though support for IPv6 is implemented, none of the currently available Attachment Points have an IPv6 address configured.
+" %}

 *   Public Port, Bind Port: